 - The format doesn’t lend itself well to more modern RPGs, for those you’ll definitely want face-to-face or virtual tabletop gaming.

 In the end, if you like to play old-school RPGs, you should give PbP gaming a shot.
-The Goblinoid Games forums are a very friendly place, stop on by and join in!
-Here are a few other forums with active OSR PbP communities, the games offered range from OD&D to Delving Deeper, to Labyrinth Lord, AD&D 1e and Pacesetter, and even some of the non-D&D TSR classics like Boot Hill.
+Here are a few other forums with active OSR PbP communities, the games offered range from OD&D to Delving Deeper, to Labyrinth Lord, AD&D 1e and Swords & Wizardry, and even some of the non-D&D TSR classics like Boot Hill.